Premarital Counseling Questions

 Premarital Counseling Goals

-• What challenges if any do you foresee in your marriage and want help addressing proactively?
+• What challenges, if any, do you foresee in your marriage and want help addressing proactively?

 • What strengths do you want to enhance – intimacy, communication skills, financial planning etc.?